Crimsonsurf07/JS-Coding-Quiz/README.md

 This assignment was challenging in ways I honestly wasn’t expecting.
 Throughout the project and utilizing dev tools I was able to to fix any bugs I had written into the code.
 I think I may have created this project at least a dozen times each progressively better than the previous version.
 I like to push myself with the knowledge I have and I utilized a bunch of different reference material as much as possible to assist me with completing this project into a functioning quiz.

-Below is a series of Screen Shots Illustrating some of the prompt questions the user will be asked.:
+Below is a screenshot of my JavaScript Coding Quiz with the Time, High Scores link, as the quiz instructions.
+Once the user click the start button the quiz will begin!

 ![Screen Shot 2022-01-31 at 7 57 12 PM](https://user-images.githubusercontent.com/73037339/151897495-689f0347-9b2b-4e42-9c31-24197525a09a.png)

+Here is a one of the questions the user will be asked during the quiz with a series of 4 possible answers to choose from:

 ![Screen Shot 2022-01-31 at 7 57 28 PM](https://user-images.githubusercontent.com/73037339/151897554-b48a6070-0d2d-47d0-9e31-0388b150c1ad.png)

-If the user inputs an answer that does not fit the criteria, they will be notified on the issue and asked to try again!
+If the question presented is answered correctly then the user will see the word “Correct!”
+Displayed below the answer options

 ![Screen Shot 2022-01-31 at 7 58 00 PM](https://user-images.githubusercontent.com/73037339/151897570-784e3423-4b87-434e-9b76-b6724170e40e.png)

+If the question is answered incorrectly the user will be notified in a similar way just with the word “Wrong!” instead

 ![Screen Shot 2022-01-31 at 7 58 14 PM](https://user-images.githubusercontent.com/73037339/151897610-71713adb-64f5-4bf4-8bc8-23793e2bd284.png)

+When the user runs out of time OR all of the questions have been answered, the quiz will be finished.
+The user will be shown their score as well as see the words “All done!.
+An input box will be displayed for the user to enter their name

 ![Screen Shot 2022-01-31 at 7 58 35 PM](https://user-images.githubusercontent.com/73037339/151897632-b494001a-98f0-43c4-8843-73959f165436.png)

+If the user has taken the quiz before they will see a drop down with the name already recorded in which they can select to autofill the input box.

 ![Screen Shot 2022-01-31 at 7 58 52 PM](https://user-images.githubusercontent.com/73037339/151897654-de188dcb-c285-49b0-8441-66aef9da7b3b.png)